01About me

 Empathy

 You break your leg?
 I feel your pain.
+Empathy is a strength, not a weakness.

 Football player

-40+ years + 1000+ played games = lots of player experience!
+1000+ played games = lots of player experience!

 Germany & Finland